TrondVQ/FYS_STK_P3/Supplemental material/README.md

-This folder contains GPT chat files, verification code of the classes and functions used in the analysis and leftover code.
+This folder contains leftover code